 Kakamega Forest Setting

-Foresttype in Kenya (Mutoko et al. 2015).
-The forest harbors 20% of Kenya’s butterflies (>400 species), >400 species of birds, 7 species of primates, 36 known species of snakes, of which many are of West African origin (Wagner et al. 2008), and over 400 species of plants150 trees(KIFCON 1994).
-Thus, the forest is considered a biodiversity hotspot and has the third highest priority ranking for conservation among forests by the International Union for Conservation of Nature (Wass 1995).
+The Kakamega Forest is the easternmost remnant of Guineo-Congolian rainforest and the only one of this type in Kenya (Mutoko et al. 2015).
+The forest harbors 20% of Kenya’s butterflies (>400 species), >400 species of birds, 7 species of primates, 36 known species of snakes, of which many are of West African origin (Wagner et al. 2008), and over 400 species of plants including 150 tree species (KIFCON 1994).
+Thus, the forest is considered a biodiversity hotspot and has the third highest priority ranking for conservation among Kenyan forests by the International Union for Conservation of Nature (IUCN; Wass 1995).

 The Kakamega Forest spans 23,000 ha (hectares) of Kakamega and Vihiga Counties in Kenya’s western region (Figure.
 1).
 The forest lies between 0°10′ and 0°21′ North and longitudes 34°47′ and 34°58′ East, and has a varied topography with altitude ranging between 1,250 m – 2,000 m above sea level (Tsingalia 1988).
-Annually, the Kakamega Forest receives 1,500-2,000 mm of rainfall, with two rainy seasons rfrom March-June and July-October (Esther 2014).
+Annually, the Kakamega Forest receives 1,500-2,000 mm of rainfall, with two rainy seasons occurring from March-June and July-October (Esther 2014).
 The forest is comprised of closed indigenous forest, indigenous plantations, non-indigenous plantations, and grasslands.
-Currently, six distinct forest fragments make up the Kakamega ecosystem, with the main Kakamega forest block covering 8,537 ha. fragments include Ikuywa (1,370 ha), Bunyala (1,199 ha), Kisere (420 ha), Malava (190 ha), and Kaimosi (132 ha).
-These forest fragments have been separated from the main forest block for at least 35 years (Mitchell 2004).
+Currently, six distinct forest fragments make up the Kakamega ecosystem, with the main Kakamega forest block covering 8,537 ha.
+The other forest fragments include Ikuywa (1,370 ha), Bunyala (1,199 ha), Kisere (420 ha), Malava (190 ha), and Kaimosi (132 ha).
+These smaller forest fragments have been separated from the main forest block for at least 35 years (Mitchell 2004).
 Approximately 1,592 ha of the forest is non-indigenous plantation (Guthiga & Mburu 2006).

 The Kakamega forest is situated within one of the most densely populated rural areas in the world (Kakamega County 1.6 million: 542 people/km2; Vihiga County 0.5 million: 1,045 people/km2), with over half of the people surviving on <$1USD/day (KNBS, 2015).
 The main economic activities include subsistence farming, small-scale businesses, and temporary or permanent employment.
 The majority of people living adjacent to the forest belong to the Luhya tribe, the second largest ethnic group in Kenya comprised of 18 clans, each having a distinct dialect.
-Most of these people rely harvesting forest products for subsistence ; as >90% households around the forest use wood from the forest for fuel (Bleher et al. 2004).
+Most of these people rely on harvesting forest products for subsistence use; as >90% households around the forest use wood from the forest for fuel (Bleher et al. 2004).
 Other forest uses include charcoal, timber, medicine, meat, fruits, honey, beekeeping, grazing, and grass for thatching houses and as livestock fodder (Ouma et al. 2010).

 Areas adjacent to the forest have high agricultural potential due to good climate and soil conditions, but because of high population, the agricultural land is divided in to small parcels which people grow food crops on (e.g. maize and beans) for household consumption and for sale at local markets.
 However, these small plots are often insufficient to supply subsistence needs and people turn to the forest.
-Thus, a central challenge in managing rainforests in high population regions is reconciling local subsistence needs with conservation interests.
+Thus, a central challenge in managing rainforests in high population regions is reconciling the local subsistence needs with conservation interests to ensure the continued availability of those resources.

 Kakamega Forest Policy History